NeWA Member Federations

 Tag Team Champions

-Byron Tanis says: They were a funny team, yeah.
-Things to Do While Watching a Knight Brothers Promo was grade A work, no joke.
-And they both had names that were names of guns, right?
-Magnum and somebody.
-That was cute, yeah.
+They were a funny team, yeah.
+Things to Do While Watching a Knight Brothers Promo was grade “A” work, no joke.
+But all joking aside, they were a unit and that’s what made them great.

 Team Win